Ready to try BuildTrace?

 I switched machines.
 How do I reconnect?

-Run "npx buildtrace init" again in your repo on the new machine.
-Use the same API key and project name.
+Run "npx buildtrace init --key bt_your_key" again in your repo on the new machine.
+Use the same API key — the project name auto-detects from your folder.
 Your existing history is preserved.

 How do I change my API key?

 Go to Settings > API Key in the dashboard and click "Regenerate".
-Then run "npx buildtrace init" again in each repo to update the key.
+Then run "npx buildtrace init --key bt_new_key" again in each repo to update.

 What happens if I uninstall?